Equine Facilitated Programs

 Is there more?

 Yes.
 These skills are interchangeable with parenting skills and any relational skills.
 The learning you will gain during this training will help you in every aspect of your life.
 Horses model non-judgmental approach to feelings and thoughts and by interaction with the horses you can boost your confidence and learn to trust your intuition more than ever.

-The horses responding to the human through the vibes that they sense via electromagnetic field.
+The horses (prey species) responding to the human (predator species) through the "energetic vibes" that they sense via electromagnetic field.